jjhiggz/zod-migrations/README.md

 - Although it can track changes to nested objects, my guess is that it's not nearly as smooth
 - Some Schema changes may still result in breaking changes (For example, I haven't tested aggressivly with changing nested schemas)

+## Type Instantiation Issues

+You may run into type instantiation issues, this is because fluent interfaces are hard to type.
+If you run into this issue, you can use the `consolidate` method to dump a type in at a moment in the chain.
+Look in the `instantiation tests` for an example of how to accopmlish this.